Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 3. Affiliate marketing

-Affiliate marketing is where businesses collaborate with third-parties to advertise their products and services.
+Affiliate marketing is where businesses collaborate with third parties to advertise their products and services.

 They are made to drive traffic or generate leads, against which they are paid a pre-defined commission by the company.

-This is done when a brand prefers not to invest efforts in inbound marketing, where the affiliate marketers understand the audience behavior, patterns and run ads or posts on blogs, social media, or websites to gain attention.
+This is done when a brand prefers not to invest efforts in inbound marketing, and the affiliate marketers understand the audience behavior, patterns and run ads or posts on blogs, social media, or websites to gain attention.